 The NES port of one boy's journey to deliver newspapers.
 Hope you don't bust any windows while taking down those thieves.
 Well known for being the first NES game fully developed in the United States.

-The paperboy on the title screen Daily Sun was given a cartoonish look for the Japanese release.
+The paperboy on the title screen Daily Sun was given a more cartoonish and less blocky look for the Japanese release, directly based on official artwork.
 The typeface was also changed.

 The title screen was also given a facelift for the Japanese version.

 The default high score table was slightly revamped.
 The names were changed and the scores were greatly increased.

 The rightmost person on the bleachers at the end of the Training Course was recolored.
 His skin no longer blends into the seat, making him appear headless.
 Also, the gray color used in the backgrounds was darkened a barely-discernible amount.

 In the international versions, making a perfect delivery nets you one extra subscriber.
 In the Japanese version, it nets you two.